8BitGinger/readmeMaker/newREADME.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# ReadMe Maker
+# Student Portfolio

 ## Description
-A simple node.js app designed to generate a high-quality ReadMe document.
+A project to create a landing page to display current and past projects to prospective employers, other developers, and others.